xapian/xapian/xapian-applications/omega/clickmodel/docs/clickmodel.rst

 	821f03288846297c2cf43c34766a38f7,book,"45,54",0,"45:0,54:2"
 	098f6bcd4621d373cade4e832627b4f6,test,"35,47",0,"35:1,47:0"

-``SimplifiedDBN`` class provides train function that takes a search session as its input:
+``SimplifiedDBN`` class provides ``train`` function that takes a list of search sessions as its input.

-	``void SimplifiedDBN::train(vector<vector<string>> &sessions)``

-To generate search sessions from the log data file, ``SimplifiedDBN`` class also provides a separate function which takes the path to the log data file as its input:
+To generate search sessions from the log data file, ``SimplifiedDBN`` class also provides ``build_sessions`` function which takes the path to the log data file as its input and returns a list of generated sessions.

-	``vector<vector<string>> SimplifiedDBN::buildSessions(string logfile)``
+The training process basically involves learning the values of attractiveness and satisfactoriness parameters modelled by SDBN for each pair of query and a corresponding document from the list of retrieved documents in search result.

 Predicting the Document Relevance
 =================================

-``SimplifiedDBN`` class provides a function to get the predicted relevance of all documents in a search session based on the trained SDBN model:
+``SimplifiedDBN`` class provides ``get_predicted_relevances`` function to get the predicted relevance of all documents in a given search session based on the trained SDBN model.

-	vector<int> get_predicted_relevances(vector<vector<string>> &sessions);

-It takes a search session as its input and returns a list of predicted relevances of each document in that search session.
+Use ``build_sessions`` function to generate a list of search sessions from an input log data file as described above and then pass any particular search session from the list for which you want the predicted relevances of the documents in that session to ``get_predicted_relevances``function which creates a list of those predicted relevances.

+Predicted relevances are the estimations of the relevance of each document in a given session based on a trained model with their values ranging from 0.0 to 1.0.
+The relevance of the document is the probability that the user is satisfied given that he examined and clicked on the document in the list of search results presented to them by a search engine.
+An ideal search engine would show documents with higher relevance on the top of search results.